We have consistently written about how annual performance reviews (done traditional way) rarely provide any value in today’s dynamic work environment.

 Challenges in managing performance driven by data:

-Once there, recent advances in machine learning & predictive analytics will start bringing in exponential return on that investment.
+Once there, recent advances in machine learning & predictive analytics will start bringing in an exponential return on that investment.

 Data points for performance management